Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 With reactivity "solved", the core concern of JavaScript UI frameworks going forward will be declarative templating and developer experience.
 The main purpose "keeping the UI in sync with the state" **holds no longer true** for them.
-It will be more about ergonomics, offering higher-level features (e.g. routing) and integration with the server.
+It will be more about ergonomics, offering higher-level features (e.g. routing), and integration with the server.
-Those aspects have already been the drivers for the so-called "meta-frameworks" like Next.js, Remix, Nuxt and SvelteKit.
+Those aspects have already been the drivers for the so-called "meta-frameworks" like Next.js, Remix, Nuxt, and SvelteKit.
 I predict that their underlying frameworks get less important over time.
 Choosing for example Svelte over Angular is mostly going to be based on preferences.
 Alternatively, you decide on a meta-framework, which has made the choice for you.